Videography

 Don't

-• Don't X IconCapture inauthentic emotion such as overexuberance.
+• Don't X IconCapture extreme emotions such as overexuberance or sadness.

 • Don't X IconCapture spaces with excessive clutter.